Come home to yourself

 Shaped by curiosity, non-judgment, and a deep commitment to learning and unlearning, my facilitation style is relational, intuitive, and client-centered.
 I create spaces where people can explore their truth at their own pace, with an emphasis on inner sovereignty, nervous system awareness, and the resonance of being truly witnessed.
 I offer steady, attuned presence — a tether, anchor, flashlight.
 Not to lead, fix, or diagnose, but to walk beside.
 I hold space for what’s tender, messy, or long buried, creating the safety needed to feel it fully and move through in your own rhythm.
 In this work, I’m honored to support others as they grow, reclaim their voice, and step more fully into themselves.

 Outside of facilitation, I write poetry under the pen name ind!go r@bbit (indigo rabbit), exploring themes of trauma, identity, and the surreal layers of consciousness that shape our reality.
-When I’m not working, you’ll find me designing graphics and spaces, hiking, reading, psychophilosophizing, swimming, and tending to my plants and two dogs.
+I also enjoy creating/designing graphics and spaces, hiking, reading, psychophilosophizing, swimming, and tending to my plants and two dogs.
 I’m drawn to the spaces between things — always seeking new ways to grow, learn, and bring fresh perspective to my work.

 I have an affinity for supporting: